Lvmingjie/RNA-Seq-validation/README.md

 <h2> Description of the algorithm </h2>

 The algorithm HR-RTPCR_RNA-Seq_Comparison.sh is a compilation of 7 small modules, written in bash shell, that associates HR-RTPCR data with a transcriptome previously quantified with SALMON.
 The paper (ref.) describes in detail the methodology behind the algorithm.
-However, below is presented more information about the format of input and output files, running details and also an explanation about the main modules.\
+However, below is presented more information about input and output formats files, running details and also an explanation about the main modules.\
 \
 \
  Pipeline describing the algorithm to compare HR-RT-PCR and RNA-seq alternatively spliced transcript proportions and correlations: